shawntabrizi/substrate-collectables-workshop/steps/42/README.md

-# Buy Kitty Extrinsic
+# Solution

-- TODO:
-	- Explain the need for `max_price`
-	- Hint how we can reuse the `do_transfer` function we made
-	- Explain to users `Preservation`
+Here you will find the solution for the previous step.